CodeRibbon/CodeRibbon-Theia/DEVELOPING.md

     # or
     yarn watch:electron

-> right now there seems to be a problem with the 'watch' automatic recompilation, for now just use `build:*` instead.
+> right now there seems to be a problem with the 'watch' automatic recompilation, for now just use `build:*` or `start:*` instead.

 To build without watching, use `build:browser` or `build:electron` instead.